renagc/42_cpp/README.md

 int main() {
     MyClass obj;
     obj.publicVar = 42; // Accessing a public member is allowed
-    // obj.privateVar = 10; // This would result in a compile-time error
+    // obj._privateVar = 10; // This would result in a compile-time error
     // obj.protectedVar = 20; // This would also result in a compile-time error
     return 0;
 }